-Heart disease is a leading cause of death in both Harris and Fort Bend County.
-In 2013, the mortality rates for heart disease in Harris and Fort Bend County were 120.3 deaths per 100,000 people and 87.3 per 100,000 people, respectively.
-Fort Bend County has the lowest heart disease mortality rate of all MSA counties.
+Heart disease is a leading cause of death in Harris County.
+In 2013, the mortality rates for heart disease in Harris County was 120.3 deaths per 100,000 people. xiii.
 Heart disease is usually caused by a condition called atherosclerosis, caused by plaque build-up in the arteries.
 This narrows the arteries, decreasing blood flow.
 This can increase the possibility of a blood clot, which stops the blood flow completely and causes a heart attack.
-In 2013, 5.6% of the MSA population had been diagnosed with heart disease.xiv
+In 2013, 5.6% of the Houston Methodist community population had been diagnosed with heart disease.xiv

 Genetic predisposition greatly impacts the development of heart disease, and therefore those with heart disease in their family are more likely to experience heart disease themselves.
 Preventive measures can be taken to decrease the likelihood of developing heart disease.
 The American Heart Association's program, "Life's Simple 7", highlights seven key health factors and behaviors to gauge overall heart health.
-The program's seven health factors include: not smoking, physical activity, healthy diet, body weight, and control of cholesterol, blood pressure, and blood sugar.xv Healthcare providers and public health practitioners work diligently to educate patients on these factors with the goal of decreasing their risk for heart disease.xvi
+The program's seven health factors include: not smoking, physical activity, healthy diet, body weight, and control of cholesterol, blood pressure, and blood sugar.xv Healthcare providers and public health practitioners work diligently to educate patients on these factors with the goal of decreasing their risk for heart disease.xvi pressure, and blood stight.
+Treatmeate providers and public nearth practitioners work different types of cancers are named based on where the cancer cells first originated, such as in the lungs or brain.xvii In 2013, it was estimated that 5,412 Harris County residents died from cancer.xviii Breast cancer is the most prevalent for men, yet more people die from lung cancer than any other cancer. xix The chart to the right shows the number of deaths per 100,000 people from lung cancer than any other cancer. xix The chart to the right shows the number of deaths per 100,000 people from the top four cancers in Harris County in 2013.xx